idaholab/moose/framework/doc/content/source/postprocessors/NumLinearIterations.md

 !syntax description /Postprocessors/NumLinearIterations

-The number of linear iterations reported is the total number of linear iterations over a time step for transients, a nonlinear system solve for steady solves.
+The number of linear iterations reported is the total number of linear iterations over a time step for transients, and over a nonlinear solve for steady solves.

 !syntax parameters /Postprocessors/NumLinearIterations